ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/update_metadata.rst

 +----------+-------------------------------------------------------------------------------+

 .. note::
-    If no value is assigned to the ``mode`` field when updating an object’s metadata, append will be used by default.
+    If no value is assigned to the ``mode`` field when updating an object's metadata, append will be used by default.

-The following table lists the metadata that can be updated for each object’s respective endpoint.
+The following table lists the metadata that can be updated for each object's respective endpoint.

 +-----------------+-------------------------+
 | Object          | Updatable Metadata      |